Catholic Higher Education

 What makes our institutions special?

-Research has consistently shown that Catholic colleges and universities meet both the academic and spiritual needs of students.
+In addition, research has consistently shown that Catholic colleges and universities meet not only the academic but also the spiritual needs of students.
 One study found that 59 percent of Catholic higher education graduates said they benefited significantly from on-campus opportunities for spiritual development.
 Comparatively, only 9 percent of graduates from non-Church-related private schools and 16 percent of public college graduates cited the same benefit.
 (Source: Hardwick Day.
 A Comparative Advantage Alumni Study, December 2011.)

 Similarly, a UCLA study on spirituality found that 8 of every 10 undergraduates indicated an interest in spirituality.
 Yet not all faculty surveyed said they encourage students' spiritual development.
 At public colleges, just 23 percent of professors promote those conversations, compared with 62 percent of Catholic college faculty.
 (Source: Higher Education Research Institute, University of California, Los Angeles (UCLA).The Spiritual Life of College Students; Higher Education Research Institute, UCLA.
 Spirituality and the Professoriate.
 See www.spirituality.ucla.edu.)